Tianqi-Wang1/GMPDR/README.md

 **How To Use**

 For ease of implementation, the detection and accommodation processes are evaluated separately.

+You can directly run the following two commands to evaluate the accommodation and detection processes of the pre-trained model.

+`python inference_GMPDR_accommodation.py`
+``python inference_GMPDR_detection.py``

+Meanwhile, we can also retrain the model from scratch.

 First, run the following command to complete the accommodation process and test predictive performance.